Scramjet: Shaping the Future of Data Pipelines

 Around the time that it reached a hundred thousand downloads, I decided to build a startup around this open-source project.
 I reached out to five of my previous colleagues, and from there, it happened pretty organically: we didn’t think too much about the download numbers and more about the problem our framework solved.
 How could we allow people to deploy data processing scripts within a few seconds in a serverless manner?
 From this came the idea of the Scramjet Cloud Platform.

-Currently, when building a data pipeline, you need to patchwork many different parts together, such as APIs and data processing scripts.
+Currently, when building a data pipeline, you need to patch many different parts together, such as APIs and data processing scripts.
 We make this simple with our end-to-end data transformation platform – and since it’s end-to-end, we also include parts outside the core pipeline, like data acquisition, e.g. gathering data from sensors.
 AWS can process your data only if it’s already uploaded to the cloud – we get it there, and you can still use AWS.

 But you can also use our Scramjet Cloud Platform for data processing, even on a Raspberry Pi, using our self-hosted Transform Hub.
-This is a gamechanger for local processing, edge and IoT applications.
+This is a game-changer for local processing, edge, and IoT applications.
 Usually, you don’t have the resources to do a lot of advanced machine learning on edge.
 But you can identify which data is confusing the neural network you have deployed, transform it into the right format, and send it back to the cloud.
 There, your neural network can be updated and then pushed back to the edge.

 Evaluating your startup is a never-ending story – you need to do it constantly.
-I built Scramjet because I wanted to make my own developer’s life easier and knew friends and colleagues from the industry who could benefit from a platform like this.
+I built Scramjet because I wanted to make my own developer’s life easier and I knew friends and colleagues from the industry who could benefit from a platform like this.
 Of course, there are other solutions, but we’re the only one providing truly end-to-end services, and we aim to make our platform the simplest on the market.

 We also applied for the Fast Track program by the European Innovation Council, where we had to fill in 80+ pages of forms and create a really extensive and solid market survey – and in the end, we were one of the few startups that won this EU grant.